kdaily/aws-cli/proposals/pr-contrib-guide.md

 As of 2021-11-02, there are 189 pull requests and 465 issues in the AWS CLI GitHub repository.
 52 pull requests and 81 issues have not been updated in more than a year.
-This volume indicates that there are motivated users who want to contribute to the AWS CLI but are unable to do so.
-Further, it demonstrates that there are users who have ideas for features but do not see them incorporated.
+This volume indicates that there are motivated users who want to contribute to the AWS CLI and are not successful.
+There is no indication of the status of a pull request, so a contributor has no way to know when, or if, their contribution will be accepted.
+The large backlog of open and stale pull requests indicates that the current 'best effort' process for reviewing contributed code is not keeping pace with the demands of the community.
-From the community perspective, the volume of open issues and pull requests indicates a lack of awareness or communication with the community to respond to their needs.

 ## Examples